Interview by Arto Lehtinen

 You seemed to have toured a lot this year because you have had a few years break before going out right now and so you toured in 2002 with Benediction and Fleshcrawl.
 Was the reason you took this break because Karl wasn’t part of the band and you had a problem with David Ingram?

-Whenever you have been on the tour, you have focused mostly on playing in Europe, you have visited The States twice and Australia once.
-Do you think touring in Europe is less risky money wise or is the audience more fanatical for the style of what Bolt Thrower represent?
+Whenever you have been on tour, you have focused mostly on playing in Europe.
+You have visited The States twice and Australia once.
+Do you think touring in Europe is less risky money-wise or is the audience more fanatical for the style of what Bolt Thrower represents?

 B: Exactly we book direct.

-K: We try also to try and mix it up a little bit with the styles of bands that we have playing with us as well so it’s not just all Death Metal bands and we had like Nightrage on the last tour as well, so yeah we try and make it a bit more interesting for the people coming to the gigs as well.
+K: We also try to mix it up a little bit with the styles of bands that we have playing with us as well so it’s not just all Death Metal bands and we had like Nightrage on the last tour as well, so yeah we try and make it a bit more interesting for the people coming to the gigs as well.

 I can’t help asking, what went wrong with Gorefest?